Eplankton/nut-struct/README_en.md

 ## **nut-struct**

 ## Introduction
-This project was originally the lab assignment for `Data Structure (2022 Spring)` course at `East China Normal University (ECNU)`, aiming to practice `C++` programming and understand the application or relationships between data structure, algorithm, operating system and computer architecture.
+This project was originally the lab assignment for `Data Structure (2022 Spring)` course at `East China Normal University (ECNU)`, aiming to practice `C++` programming and understand the application or relationship between data structure, algorithm, operating system and computer architecture.
 After a long period of commits and additions, this project gradually became a relatively modern and complete library.
 Due to busy daily workload, there's no time for me to fix these parts and errors.

 **Waiting list**: